jwplatta/prompt-library/README.md

 # Prompt Library

-A comprehensive collection of prompts, instructions, and configurations for working with LLM coding tools including GitHub Copilot, Claude Code, and other AI-assisted development environments.
+My personal collection of prompts, instructions, and configurations for working with LLM coding tools including GitHub Copilot and Claude Code.

 ## Overview